 - Please note that The FA has the power to take retrospective action for sending off offences which were not witnessed by the Match Officials. - Players run the risk of being banned retrospectively particularly where such an incident is caught on camera. - The FA may take action even where an incident has been witnessed or acted upon by Match Officials in very serious or unusual cases.
-In such circumstances lengthy bans may result (for example, following an incident of discrimination or spitting).
+In such circumstances lengthy bans may result.